 For N_2O and NH_3 , COPERT 5 takes into account deterioration as a linear function of mileage for gasoline fuelled EURO 1-6 passenger cars and light duty vehicles.
 The level of emission deterioration also relies on the content of sulphur in the fuel.
 The deterioration coefficients are given in EMEP/EEA (2019), for the corresponding layer.
 A cut-off mileage of 250.000 km is behind the calculation of the modified emission factors, and for the Danish situation the low sulphur level interval is assumed to be most representative.
-The deterioration factors are shown in Annex 3.B.6 for 2020.
+The deterioration factors are shown in Annex 3.B.6 for 2021.

-Emissions and fuel consumption for hot engines
+Calculation of emissions and fuel consumption for hot engines

-Emissions and fuel-use results for operationally hot engines are calculated for each year and for layer and road type.
-The procedure is to combine fuel consumption and emission factors (and deterioration factors for catalyst vehicles), number of vehicles, annual mileage levels and the relevant road-type shares given in Table 3.3.6.
+Emissions and fuel consumption results for operationally hot engines are calculated in DEMOS-Road for each year, layer and road type.
+DEMOS-Road use the COPERT V detailed calculation methodology.
+The calculation procedure is to combine fuel consumption and emission factors (and deterioration factors for catalyst vehicles), number of vehicles, annual mileage levels and the relevant road-type shares given in Table 3.3.6.
 For non-catalyst vehicles this yields: